chainbase-labs/manuscript-core/README.md

 ## License 📗

-Quix Streams is licensed under the Apache 2.0 license.
+Manuscript is licensed under the Apache 2.0 license.
 View a copy of the License file [here](https://github.com/chainbase-labs/manuscript-core/blob/main/LICENSE).